 Let’s examine the problem by drawing a parallel to the “real world.”
-To prevent theft from occurring within your brick-and-mortar stores, you no doubt have a theft detector at every door.
+To prevent theft from occurring within your bricks-and-mortar stores, you no doubt have a theft detector at every door.
 And you have cameras covering the interior of the store itself.

 But if you have theft detectors, why do you need cameras?
 Because theft detectors are not sufficient in and of themselves.
 Some thieves are clever and prepared enough to find ways around the detectors, whether by breaking them, removing the tags or other approaches.
 The systems prevent some theft some of the time, but experience has shown that your teams must supplement that methodology by watching for theft within the store itself!

 Most Security Has Already Been Breached

 Information security professionals take the same layered approach by architecting security systems that provide different perspectives and defensive methods in the fight to keep hackers out.
 This is what we in the industry call “defense in depth.”

 The Ponemon Cost of Cyber Crime Study also reported the disturbing statistic that 15% all cyber attacks originate with the assistance of corporate partners or other insiders.
 And, all too often, the signs of impending attacks go undetected by traditional network alerting systems.
 In the same way that human resources professionals would not consider a good interview with a future employee to be sufficient information for a permanent judgment of his or her trustworthiness, information security teams in retail organizations cannot afford to assume that everyone with an accepted login and password at network security checkpoints is operating above board.